-

 Additionally, for more detailed information on refineries, you can request a sample of our EMEA Refineries Dataset

-Oil Products Consumption
+Türkiye Oil Products Consumption

-Oil consumption increased by 6% in 2021 to 44 Mt.
-It had been stable over the last three years (42 Mt in 2020), following a period of rapid growth between 2010 and 2017 (4.5%/year), driven by the transport sector.
+Oil consumption increased by almost 4% to 46 Mt in 2023.
+It had been increasing regularly since 2018 (+2%/year on average), following a 4.5% drop in 2017 and a period of rapid growth between 2010 and 2017 (4.5%/year), driven by the transport sector.

 Graph: OIL CONSUMPTION (Mt)

-Interactive Chart Turkiye Refined Oil Products Production
+Interactive Chart Türkiye Refined Oil Products Production

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data